Martin G. Barnes: Controversy

 Barnes initially denied the charges and promised to fight them vigorously, but his declarations of innocence garnered him no sympathy from the voters and resulted in his aforementioned May 2002 defeat.
 In July 2002, shortly after Barnes left office, he entered into a plea bargain with the federal government which resulted in a 37-month prison sentence in 2003.
 Although he was admitting guilt, presiding Judge William Bassler did not believe that Barnes had taken full responsibility for his actions.
 Bassler specifically noted that Barnes' blamed his crimes on overwork and getting "caught up" in city politics, for his inability to see that what he was doing was wrong.
 In sentencing, Bassler said that Barnes had betrayed the trust of the citizens of Paterson, the city, and his family with his conduct.
 Lead witness and contractor in question motivations have been question by Barnes supporters.
 This claim may have some merit as Gerald David Free was in cooperation with the government to offset his own conviction.
-Gerald David Free was a United Gunite employee featured in a CBS episode of 60 minutes, were he is trying to force a man to take cash by stuffing a $100 bill in his pocket stating, "I meant to take you to lunch anyway".
+Gerald David Free was a United Gunite employee featured in a CBS episode of 60 minutes, where he is trying to force a man to take cash by stuffing a $100 bill in his pocket stating, "I meant to take you to lunch anyway".
 The man refuses.
 Soon after this incident Gerald David Free was charged and convicted of bribery, later becoming a federal informant that helped convict various politicians.
 There are many of Mayor Barnes' charges in question such as female companionship he was alleged to have while he was with his wife on trips, the fact that the alleged "United Gunite gifted pool" exited 7 years earlier, also that the disgraced Mayor was never convicted of a crime connected to office which gave him the option to hold office again.

 Death

 On December 28, 2012, Barnes died in his Pennsylvania home he shared with his wife and son Gregory and daughter Antoinette.
-He was 64 years old.
+He was 64 years old and was finalized at St. Theresa Catholic Church in Paterson.

-His funeral was held at St Therese's Church and attended by hundreds of family, friends and supporters.
-Preceded by a viewing service with guest speakers honoring his legacy.